ci-compass/cicf/week08-cloud-computing/slides/slides.md

 ## Public Cloud

 - **Description**: Shared resources from a provider
-- **Example**: AWS, Microsoft Azure
+- **Example**: AWS, Google Cloud Platform, Microsoft Azure
 - **Pros**: Cost-effective, scalable

 ::: {.notes}

-Keep it light: "Public cloud is like a shared coworking space—cheap and flexible, but you’re with others."
+Public cloud is like a shared co-working space.
+They are relatively inexpensive and flexible, but you share the space with others.

 :::